October 22, 2011

 October 28, 2011 Sama Gaon Friday 3450m

 Sama Gaon (or Simigon) is a grim little village that seems to exist in another century.
-The people living here are accustomed to conditions not far off from the animals that they keep.
+Sadly, the people living here are accustomed to conditions not far off from the animals that they keep in their homes.
+This is very common in remote settlements along the entire Himalayan chain.
 There is a general feeling of filth and squalor.
-It is difficult for me to see much culture in this stone-age lifestyle.
-The only signs of culture are the mani walls and chortens that were built many years ago and are covered by the patina of time.
-On the way to Simigon we stopped in a small monastery that, in contrast to the surrounding villages, did not lack too much in terms of comforts.
-I suppose that it benefits from monetary support form the West.
+Although we are passing many elaborate mani walls and beautifully decorated chortens, it is difficult for me to see much artistic culture in this stone-age lifestyle.
+How can the people that fight for survival devote time and energy to creating art?
+The only signs of artistic culture are the mani walls and chortens that were built many years ago and are covered by the patina of time.
+I wandered who built and carved the beautiful stones?
+Most likely, they were built by the monks and not the villagers.

 October 29, 2011 Saturday Samagon 3450m

 Last night we camped in a yard of a house belonging to a local family.
-We were invited to sit by the fire in the kitchen.
+In the evening, we were invited to sit by the fire in the kitchen.
 The lady who owns the house was very nice, welcoming and gracious.
+She had a great smile and happiness in her eyes.
 I am constantly amazed how little the people here have and how little one needs to exist.
-They have a shoddy house and some land to grow their food.
-All their meager belongings have a purpose and are used by them each day.
-There is no room or need for cuties or décor.
-By contrast, I am surrounded by superfluous material possessions majority of which are not really needed or required for anything.
-We have so much.
-The big difference though is that they can grow their own food.
+Each family usually has a shoddy house and some land to grow their food.
+All their meagre belongings have a purpose and are used by them each day.
+They share it all with total strangers like me, who happen to walk by their house.
+In their homes, there is no room or need for cuties or décor or excess things.
+By contrast, back home I am surrounded by superfluous material possessions majority of which are not really needed or required for anything.
+The big difference between our lifestyles that I notices right away is that they can grow their own food which makes them self-sufficient.
 They eat simple and organic diet.
-We need to shop for our food, which complicates matters, as food in the West is expensive.
-I do not think that I would last here very long.
-They would have no use for me, as I do not know anything by their standards – not even what to do with a live chicken.
+They have the skills to attend to the animals and to take care of their land.
+This connects them to nature.
+We have lost this connection and live in isolation from the natural order of things.
+Of course this is a romanticized and superficial perception but I noticed it right away.

 October 30, 2011 Samagon 3450m Manaslu BC 4800m

-To get to the basecamp, we walked up an old moraine that is now overgrown with leafless bushes that brushed against us as we labored up.
-The basecamp is at the altitude of 4,800m so we walked up 1,350m from the village.
-The final approach to the basecamp ("BC") is along the crest of an old moraine along the jagged glacier that flows down from Manaslu.
-Soon after we got to the BC, the clouds started to fill up the valley below from where we came from.
-To the East, we could see all the way to the Ganesh Himal and all the high peaks along the Manaslu range.
+To get to the basecamp, we walked up an old moraine that is now overgrown with drab and leafless bushes that brushed against us as we laboured up.
+The basecamp is at an altitude of 4,800m so we ascended 1,350m from the village.
+The final approach to the basecamp ("BC") is along the crest of an old moraine next to the jagged glacier that flows down from Manaslu.
+Soon after we got to the BC, the clouds started to fill up the valley below from the direction of where we came from.
+To the east, we could see all the way to the Ganesh Himal and all the high peaks in the Manaslu Range.
 A large green lake glittered in the valley below.
 It was a fantastic view.
 The glaciers and ice surrounding us on all sides were very spectacular.

 October 31, Samdo 3860m Larkya La BC 4460m